stack.yaml versus package.yaml versus a Cabal file¶

 Often you will have a project that defines only one local Cabal package that you

 are working on.
-If you need to specify an extra dependency, a source of
+If you need to specify a dependency, a source of confusion can

 stack.yaml file and